-Interviewers are looking at your ideas, attitudes and opinions; they are not looking at getting the "right answer".
+The interviewers will ask questions so that they can better understand your ideas, attitudes, and motivations.
+They are not looking at getting the "right answer".
 They will be looking for evidence of a strong interest in the subject as well as enthusiasm for it.

 The panel will also be assessing your communication skills, your suitability in terms of personal qualities and prior experience, and your potential.